asdacosta/library/README.md

 <details>
 <summary>Invert</summary>

-- [x] Add an appealing background image
+- [x] Add an appealing background image.
-- [x] Let books be added from top-left
+- [x] Let books be added from top-left.
 - [x] User should be able to exit dialog.
+- [ ] Create mobile version.
 - [ ] Add local storage for books added.

 </details>